Visitor Policy

 Health and Safety

-16. Essential Caregivers are able to continue to enter resident home areas that are in outbreak.
+16. Essential Caregivers are able to continue to enter resident home areas that are on outbreak.